 But it does require a time investment.
 I’ve experienced seasons of my life where I’ve had to sacrifice some savings at the grocery store just to get everything done in a day.
 However, I’ve also met single moms who have 3 kids and 2 jobs and still find time to clip and organize and shop, so I know it can be done.
 If you don’t have much time but still want to give it a go, I’ve got a resource or two for you as well.

 First, some frequently asked questions:

 - Does Dillons double coupons?
-Yes.
-They sure do!
+Yes, they will until August 20, 2013.
+After that, they will accept coupons at face value, including Internet printable coupons.
 Dillons doubles manufacturer coupons, including Internet printable coupons (provided they are manufacturer coupons), every single day.

 - Does Dillons accept Internet printable coupons?
 Yes again!
 Your printable coupons have to be legitimate, of course, with the barcode intact and readable by their scanners.
 It does not matter whether they are printed in color or black and white.
 Managers have the right at Dillons to not accept any coupon they think is fraudulent, but I’ve used plenty of manufacturers’ printable coupons at Dillons without a single problem.
 They’re great about it.